01 of 05

 There is nothing quite as British in the sandwich arena as finger sandwiches.
 These are slices of thin white bread, lightly buttered, with the crusts cut off.
 Just why cut the crusts are cut off no-one really knows.
 However, they were—and still are—considered more refined, even a little posh.

 Traditional Fillings for Finger Sandwiches

 These dainty sandwiches are always welcomed.
 They are not as filling as a roll, though.
 You will need more than you may think.

 - Cucumber: A classic of thinly sliced, peeled cucumber.

 - Egg and cress: Chopped boiled egg bound together with a little mayonnaise and a sprinkle of mustard cress.

 - Salmon and cucumber: Usually this would be tinned salmon topped with thin slices of peeled cucumber.
 Tuna makes a good alternative.

 - Ham: Always a favorite, this one uses slices of baked or boiled ham.

-- Tomato Sandwiches: These are a bit less popular as they can make the bread soggy.
-Only serve these if you can make them fresh.
+- Tomato sandwiches: These are a bit less popular as they can make the bread soggy.
+Only serve these if you can make them immediately before serving.

 All of the above sandwich fillings can be placed in finger rolls as well.
 Use bread buns for a heartier sandwich.Continue to 3 of 5 below.